-Mexican-style baked potato topped with a flavorful fiesta black bean mixture!
-Super easy to assemble, this meal is great for busy weeknights.
-(Vegan and gluten free)
+Mexican-style stuffed baked potato topped with fiesta black bean & corn mixture!
+Super easy to assemble and great for busy weeknights.
+(Vegan, gluten free, oil-free)

-Hope you enjoy this easy meal as much as we do!
-If you’re looking for more ideas, here are a few more of our Mexican style family friendly favorites if you’re interested:
+Hope you enjoy this easy meal full of pantry staples as much as we do.
+If you’re looking for more ideas, here are a few more of our Mexican-style family friendly favorites:

 Portobello Mushroom Fajitas (30 Minute)